 Here’s a career question for you all: How have female bosses affected your career?
 Do you notice differences in the way mentorship and sponsorship look when it’s coming from a female boss?
 I recently attended an event where an older woman shared with the group how she had inadvertently held back a woman’s career when … Read More about How Have Female Bosses Affected Your Career?

-2018 Update: This article was originally published on Nov.
+2019 Update: This article was originally published on Nov.
 25, 2013.
-If you originally commented, please update below your original comment where you are NOW vs where you wanted to be!
+If you originally commented, please copy your original comment and paste it and an update on our new post pondering five-year career goals and generally updating this older post.
 Where do you think you’ll be in five years?
 TEN years?
-How do you think gender issues will affect your journey?
-The NYT recently … Read More about Scroll Forward In Your Palm Pilots…
+How do you think … Read More about Scroll Forward In Your Palm Pilots…

 Readers who have been there: What’s your advice to other attorneys on how to deal with not making partner?
 Reader E recently asked: I was wondering if you could do a post on not making partner.
 I’m a sixth year at a large firm, and while I’m not being pushed out the door, my understanding … Read More about How to Deal with Not Making Partner: Reader Advice